-When the average cow is given growth hormones, antibiotics, GMO feed, vaccinations and exposed to toxic conditions, it is no wonder that many humans experience negative effects from consuming pasteurized cow milk.
+When you consider the average cow is given growth hormones, antibiotics, GMO feed, vaccinations, and exposed to toxic conditions, it is no wonder that many humans experience negative health effects from consuming pasteurized milk from cows or beef.

 Goat's milk is a much healthier alternative, especially when it is raw and organic.
-Goats produce about 2% of the global milk supply and it is interesting that most of the populations of people who consume goat milks cite a lower incidence of allergies and digestive complaints.
+Goats produce about 2% of the global milk supply; people who consume goat's milk cite a lower incidence of allergies and digestive complaints.

-Some research suggests that one of the main benefits of goat milk is that it may hold anti-inflammatory capacities.
-Another reason why it is easier for people with bowel inflammation to drink goat's milk, instead of cow's milk.
+Some research suggests that one of the main benefits of goat's milk is that it doesn't cause inflammation.
+That's a big reason why it is easier for people with bowel inflammation to drink goat's milk, instead of cow's milk.

 2. Environmentally Friendly

-Goats requires far less space and food than cows.
-Typically, you can comfortably raise six goats on the same acreage as two cows.
+Goats require less space and eat less food than cows.
+Six goats can exist on the same acreage required for two cows.

-Studies done at the USDA and Prairie View A&M University, link goat's milk to an increased ability to metabolize iron and copper, especially amongst individuals with digestion and absorption limitations.
-Besides drinking goat's milk, you can also take a digestive enzymes supplement to help with this also.
+Studies performed by the USDA and Prairie View A&M University link goat's milk to an increased ability to metabolize iron and copper, especially among individuals with digestion and absorption limitations.
+Besides drinking goat's milk, you can also take digestive enzyme supplements to support digestion.

-Another main health benefit of goat milk, is that it is closer to human mother’s milk than cow’s milk is.
-Because it has a chemical make up that is much closer to human milk, it is easier to digest and assimilate in the human body.
+A main benefit of goat's milk is how closely it resembles human breast milk.
+Because it has a chemical composition that is much closer to human milk than cow's milk, it is easier to digest and assimilate in the human body.

 6. High in Fatty Acids

-While cow's milk has about seventeen percent fatty acids, goat's milk averages thirty five percent fatty acids, making it more nutritionally wholesome.
-In fact, up to 50% of people with lactose intolerance to cow's milk find that they can easily digest goat's milk, especially if it is raw.
+While cow's milk is about seventeen percent fatty acids, goat's milk averages thirty-five percent fatty acids, making it more nutritionally wholesome.
+In fact, up to 50% of people who experience lactose intolerance to cow's milk find that they can easily digest goat's milk, especially if it is raw.

-Many people worry that they need to drink cow's milk for calcium intake and the prevention of bone loss.
-Goat's milk also offers high amounts of calcium, the amino acid tryptophan, and much less side effects of drinking cow's milk.
-It’s just one of the many foods high in calcium.
+Many people worry that they need to drink cow's milk to meet their calcium requirements and support bone health.
+Goat's milk is high in calcium, the amino acid tryptophan, and is a more healthy option than cow's milk.

-While drinking cow’s milk is a common reason for allergies and excess mucous, goat's milk is not.
+Cow's milk is linked to allergies and excess mucous, goat's milk is not.
 Cow's milk is high in fat, which may increase mucous build-up.
-Moreover, the fat globules in goat's milk are one ninth the size of those found in cow's milk, another possible reason why it does not produce irritation in the gut.
+Moreover, the fat globules in goat's milk are one-ninth the size of those in cow's milk; it's another possible reason why it does not produce irritation in the gut.

-In Naturopathic medicine, goat’s are referred to as bioorganic sodium animals.
-They are also associated with vigour, flexibility and vitality.
+In Naturopathic medicine, goats are referred to as bioorganic sodium animals.
+They are associated with vigor, flexibility, and vitality.
 Cows are calcium animals known for stability and heaviness.
-Bioorganic sodium is an important element in keeping joints mobile and limber.
-Goat milk has traditionally been used in medicinal cultures to nourish and regenerate an over-taxed nervous system.
+Bioorganic sodium is an important element for supporting joint health.
+Traditionally, goat's milk has been used to nourish and rejuvenate an overtaxed nervous system.
 Goat's milk is also extremely nutrient dense.
-It has almost 35% of your daily needs for calcium in one cup.
-Extremely high in riboflavin, just one cup of goat's milk offers 20.0% of our daily needs.
-Add to that high amounts of phosphorous, Vitamin B12, protein and potassium.
-In fact, Ghandi himself restored his own health after extremely long periods of fasting through drinking raw goat's milk.
+It has almost 35% of your daily calcium requirements in one cup.
+One cup of goat's milk provides 20.0% of the daily requirement of riboflavin and it's a good source of phosphorous, vitamin B-12, protein, and potassium.
+In fact, Gandhi himself rejuvenated his own health after fasting by drinking raw goat's milk.

-Whereas most cow's milk is pumped full of bovine growth hormones as well as a substance known as bovine somatotropin, a hormone specific for increasing milk production in an unnatural way, goat’s are rarely treated with these substances.
-Because of its use on the fringes of big agriculture, goat's milk is not only more nutritious for you, but also less toxic.
+Whereas most cow's milk contains bovine growth hormones and bovine somatotropin, a hormone that artificially increases milk production, goats are rarely given these substances.
+Because of its use on the fringes of big agriculture, goat's milk is more nutritious and less toxic.

 11. May Boost Immune System

-Why You Should Drink Goat Milk Over Cow's Milk
+Why You Should Choose Goat's Milk Over Cow's Milk

-These are just a few of the many health benefits of goat milk.
-Not only does it contain more nutrients your body craves, but it also has less additives than cow's milk.
-Go with the healthier choice.
+These are just a few of the many health benefits of goat's milk.
+Not only does it provide complete nutrition, but it has fewer additives than cow's milk.
+The healthy choice is obvious.